A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Time reversal analysis of the distortion matrix

-As illustrated by Fig.~\ref{fig3}d, this operation makes the virtual reflector point-like~\citep{william}.
-Indeed, if we make the realistic hypothesis of a real and positive autocorrelation function \alex{$\left [ \delta \tilde{H}_\textrm{in}^{(p)} \circledast \delta \tilde{H}_\textrm{in}^{(p)}\right ]$ in Eq.~\ref{C5}, the coefficients of $\delta \mathbf{C}^{(p)}_\textrm{out}$} can actually be expressed as follows:\alex{ } Such a matrix is equivalent to the time reversal operator associated with a point-like reflector at the origin~\citep{prada,Prada1996}.
-In that case, the matrix \alex{$\delta \mathbf{\hat{C}}^{(p)}_\textrm{out}$} is of rank 1 and its eigenvector \alex{$\delta \mathbf{U}^{(p)}_\textrm{out}$} yields the residual aberration phase transmittance:\alex{ } The phase of the eigenvectors \alex{$\delta \mathbf{U}^{(p)}_\textrm{out}$} are displayed in Fig.~\ref{fig7}a and b, respectively.
-Compared to the Fresnel zone fringes exhibited by the first-order aberrations in \alex{$\mathbf{U}^{(p)}_\textrm{out}$} (Fig.~\ref{fig5}a and b), \alex{$\delta \mathbf{U}^{(p)}_\textrm{out}$} displays higher-order aberrations, thereby leading to more complex focusing law.
-It can be directly applied to the entries of \alex{$\mathbf{R}^{(p)}_\textrm{out}$} to compensate for residual aberrations.
-An updated focused reflection matrix \alex{$\mathbf{R}^{(p)}$ is then obtained } The resulting focused reflection matrices enables an estimation of the imaging PSFs displayed in Fig.~\ref{fig7}e and f over each isoplanatic patch.
-This second correction step drastically reduces the spatial extension of the PSF width compared to the previous step (Figs.\ref{fig6}e and f).
-The incoherent background is below -30 dB beyond the theoretical resolution cell ($\delta_0$= 600 m at depth $z=3600$ m)\alex{.
+As illustrated by Fig.~\ref{fig3}e, this operation makes the virtual reflector point-like.
+Such a matrix is \all{actually} equivalent to the time reversal operator associated with a point-like reflector at the origin~[\cite{william}, see \all{Supplementary Section S4}]., In that case, the matrix {$\delta \mathbf{\hat{C}}^{(p)}_\textrm{out}$} is \all{ideally} of rank 1 and its eigenvector {$\delta \mathbf{U}^{(p)}_\textrm{out}$} yields the residual aberration phase transmittance:{ } The phase of the eigenvectors {$\delta \mathbf{U}^{(p)}_\textrm{out}$} are displayed in Fig.~\ref{fig7}a and b, respectively.
+Compared to the Fresnel zone fringes exhibited by the first-order aberrations in {$\mathbf{U}^{(p)}_\textrm{out}$} (Fig.~\ref{fig5}a and b), {$\delta \mathbf{U}^{(p)}_\textrm{out}$} displays higher-order aberrations, thereby leading to more complex focusing law. \all{Updated focused reflection matrices {$\mathbf{R}_p$ are then deduced: }} \all{Their main antidiagonal enables an estimation of the imaging PSF over each isoplanatic patch (see Figs.~\ref{fig7}e and f).} This second correction step drastically reduces the spatial extension of the PSF width compared to the previous step (Figs.~\ref{fig6}e and f).
+The incoherent background is below -30 dB beyond the theoretical \alex{transverse} resolution cell ($\delta_0$= 600 m at depth $z=3600$ m){.
 Moreover, the FWHM of the PSF is now of the order of the wavelength: $\delta_\textrm{out}^{(p)} \sim \lambda \sim 100$ m.
-Strikingly,} the observed resolution is one-sixth of the theoretical limit based on the geophone array aperture.
+Strikingly,} the observed \alex{lateral} resolution is one-sixth of the theoretical limit based on the geophone array aperture.